isomerpages/moe-pasirrispri/_our-programmes/PE Art and Music/Aesthetics Programmes.md

 Arts Education Policy
 ---------------------

-Every pupil is to be developed to his fullest potential in the Visual and Performing Arts.
+Every student is to be developed to his fullest potential in the Visual and Performing Arts.

 Philosophy
 ----------